 What shows?
 That would be stuff that turned left at the lights, planted the foot and ripped the rear view mirror off, and then ate it.

 The hardware consists of a large 6m x 6m purpose-built screen that sits between two ancient eucalypts, and a six-speaker Super-Sonorama surround audio experience projected by vintage 16mm gear out of a 1978 Jayco SuperTourer Caravan (with annexe).

 Programmed by Jim Knox, the material on show aims to “enlarge the horizons of the viewer, provide wholesome entertainment, afford helpful stimulation, and remind of the responsibilities one has towards society”.
 It’s a setting for estranged dreams and endearing nightmares, a wonderland of neurosis that’ll perch on your shoulder and follow you home.
 It tears the viewer out of the desensitised and disaffected shell of the atomised individual.
 It’s also a bit silly and plenty FUN.

-Jim swims the sewers of cinema now-and-past to salvage unfamiliar objects of wonder and delight, both new and misremembered (and damn strange – of course) instruments of celluloid enchantment.
+Jim swims (and has swum since 2001) the sewers of cinema now-and-past to salvage unfamiliar objects of wonder and delight, both new and misremembered (and damn strange – of course) instruments of celluloid enchantment.